 Synthetic monitoring (also known as active monitoring or even directed monitoring) is a method of testing your applications by simulating users.
 It's usually defined as the opposite of Real User Monitoring (passive monitoring).
-Think of the software as a bunch of bots that will run through automated tasks and scripts that mimic user interactions and user behavior.
+Think of the software as a bunch of bots that will run through automated tasks and scripts that mimic user interactions and user behaviour.

 Synthetic Monitoring allows you to gain valuable insights into your software before it even goes live, and to ensure that everything remains functioning properly once it has been launched.
 Real users don't always report problems, but if one occurs, your automated testing bots will make sure that you know about it and get repair it quickly.